liaorongfan/WordRepresentGraph/protocol.rst

     paraphrasing indicator, used when describing or explaining an object in another way

+** [ . ]: **
+    Project key word indicator, used to mark key features of a word

+    For example:

+    [task] and [syn] will specify task type and synonym words respectively

+    Note that the ":" follows the "]" is indispensable for argument parse when coding

 ** < ... > **
     Sentence indicator, used to lead and include a sentence.